rjsalamanca/ppl-tracker/README.md

 - [x] After adding the editing feature, once we remove all days or all exercises, we're able to pass causing us to be able to save null exercises or days
   - [x] Fix addDay editing.
   - [x] Fix addExercises editing.

-- [ ] Login bug created with cookies.
+:small_orange_diamond: Login bug created with cookies.

 ### STYLING